selina603/mktcontent/offers/ms-mc-azr-44p-en.md

 ##Payment Options & Pricing Details

-We support payment methods including Alipay and China UnionPay.
+For 1 RMB Trial offer, we support payment methods including Alipay and China UnionPay.

 Friendly reminder: We currently do not support switch payment method after you establish the account.
 You need to stick with the same payment method as used in the first time.